Kiprotich-Code/gas-point/README.md

 - Gas-Point is a gas delivery web application,for managing orders and deliveries for a gas company.

 # Stack
-Frontend: ReactJs or Bootstrap
+*Frontend:*
+- ReactJs, Bootstrap

+*Backend:*
-Backend: Django or Django REST Framework
+- Django, Django REST Framework

-Database: SQLite or PostgreSql or MySQL
+*Database:*
+- SQLite, PostgreSql, MySQL

 # Contributions
 - You have what it takes, clone it and let's get it done.